Search programs

 • Scores from a standardized test such as the ACT or SAT

-• A personal essay or letter of intent outlining your goals
+• A personal statement or letter of intent outlining your goals

 • Letter(s) of recommendation from former teachers or employers

-Depending on the program’s focus to which a student applies, there might be other prerequisites, such as a minimum GPA or particular math and social sciences classes.
+Depending on the program’s focus, there might be other prerequisites, such as a minimum GPA or particular math and social sciences classes.

 Before starting your application, contact the school’s admissions office to confirm application requirements and deadlines.